arguiot/DisplayJS/README.md

 ## The full docs can be found [here](https://github.com/arguiot/DisplayJS/wiki)

 ## Support
-DisplayJS is project that required a lot of work and effort.
+DisplayJS is a project that required a lot of work and effort.
 You can show your appreciation by leaving a ⭐️.
 But you can also contribute in a 'financial' way by giving some XMRs (if you have no idea of what this is, look for Monero on Google) at this address:
 ```bash
 49qzWTyu4awZFpnVRUZHCQE8xz1bcoRkCQh1nrRsTHg3if6osQqVXRoFAyGYvhDR4pZ4w8WTKQDykYy5Z2Sj6i9TAj2fiBr
 ```